vladk-ml/geescan/Documents/tests.md

 /api/auth/gee (POST):

 Sends a POST request to authenticate with Google Earth Engine.

-Includes a JSON body with the project ID.

 Expects a status code of 200 and a JSON response confirming authentication.